perfalcon/useful-commands/github-actions/custom_GA/first_GA/README.md

-# GitHub Action for SCOM's Validate-Build-Package-Deploy
+# GitHub Action to Validate-Build-Package-Deploy

 - This is a Composite GitHub Action.
 - This Action validates, builds, creates downloadable package and deploys to tomcat server.